Daniel H. Coakley: Impeachment

 In 1938, Coakley wrote the petition for a pardon of Raymond Patriarca, a young mobster who later became the boss of New England organized crime.
 The petition contained praise from three priests.
 One had been tricked into signing the letter, another had never been consulted, and the third, a "Father Fagin," did not exist.
 The Governor's Council approved Patriarca's pardon, and he was released after only 84 days in jail.

 On December 4, 1940, State Representative Roland D. Sawyer called for Coakley's impeachment, alleging that Coakley had attempted to "thwart" the Special Legislative Pardon-Probe Commission by contacting witnesses, threatening them, and advising them to commit perjury.
 On June 9, 1941, a special House committee found that Coakley had used his position and influence to secure pardons for Patriarca, Maurice Limon, and Frank W. Porter in exchange for financial gain and recommended his impeachment.
 On June 13, 1941, the Massachusetts House of Representatives voted 144 to 75 in favor of impeachment.

 Coakley's impeachment trial was the first in Massachusetts since 1821.
 Attorney General Robert T. Bushnell and state representative Benjamin Priest conducted the prosecution.
-Senator Joseph B. Harrington and attorney William H. Lewis served as defense counsel.
+Senator Joseph B. Harrington and attorneys William H. Lewis and Francis E. Rafter served as defense counsel.
 The trial lasted six weeks.
 On October 2, 1941, the Massachusetts Senate found Coakley guilty on 10 of the 14 articles on impeachment.
 The Senate voted 28 to 10 to remove Coakley from office and 23 to 15 to bar him for life from holding a place of "profit or honor or trust" in the Commonwealth.